Favero ASSIOMA Review – Longterm Report

 SPARES

 Whoever sold you the pedals should also sell spares.
-Or you can buy them directly from FAVERO.
+You can also buy them directly from FAVERO.
 I disassembled a bePRO when I considered replacing a bearing.
 The ASSIOMA, below, looks VERY similar in construction.
-It’s not hard.
-But you would be better cautioned to make use of the 2-year warranty if possible before a piece of DIY.
+It’s not complicated.
+But you would be better cautioned to use the 2-year warranty before a DIY piece.

 Check: Are your crank lengths set?
 You can do it in the app.